pachyderm/docs/content/2.1.x/how-tos/pipeline-operations/updating-pipelines.md

    1. Update the [`transform.image`](../../../reference/pipeline-spec/#transform-required) field of your pipeline spec with your new tag.

-      !!!
-Important
+      {{% notice warning %}}
       Make sure to update your tag every time you re-build.
 Our pull policy is `IfNotPresent` (Only pull the image if it does not already exist on the node.).
 Failing to update your tag will result in your pipeline running on a previous version of your code.
+      {{% /notice %}}

    1. Update the pipeline: